PhamNhatHaoPTIT/Onboard-Note/spring/base-concept.md

 ### IoC container

-+ create object (spring bean), control, config
++ Create object (spring bean), control, config

 ### Spring bean

-+ beans are java objects that are managed by the Spring container
++ Beans are java objects that are managed by the Spring container

-+ how we can access it? -> BeanFactory and ApplicationContext (includes all functionity of the BeanFactory and much more)
++ How we can access it? -> through BeanFactory or ApplicationContext - includes all functionity of the BeanFactory and much more

-+ bean scope: singleton and prototype scope
++ Bean scope: singleton and prototype scope

-+ bonus: nested prototype in singleton bean
++ Nested prototype in singleton bean